6 Daily Tips To Have A Strong Immune System That's Ready For Anything

 Get your omega-3s.

-Specifically, studies have shown that these omega-3s help support normal inflammatory responses, which is a key immune mechanism—you want a balanced immune response that attacks invaders, but you don't want it on overdrive.
+Specifically, studies have shown that these omega-3s help support normal inflammatory responses3, which is a key immune mechanism—you want a balanced immune response that attacks invaders, but you don't want it on overdrive.

 And your protein.